bluffingo/charla/README.md

-# finalium3

-github stop breaking challenge (impossible)
+# Charla Skin for OpenSB